-The all-important MiFID II research checks start with the establishment of research payment accounts with the agreement of clients.
-If such accounts are required for existing or new clients, take a look at the following checklist to see whether you have the major points covered.
+The key MiFID II research checks start with the establishment of research payment accounts with the agreement of clients.
+If these required for existing or new clients our checklist will help

 MiFID II Research Checks: